 Suicide has been on the minds of many following the tragic loss of designer Kate Spade and celebrity chef Anthony Bourdain.
-The CDC also recently reported a 25% jump in suicide-related deaths in the U.S. This growing public health crisis impacts many people in the prime of their working years.
+The CDC's report on suicide rates rising across the country noted a 25% jump in suicide-related deaths in the U.S. This growing public health crisis impacts many people in the prime of their working years.
 For those close to someone lost to suicide - whether a family member, friend or co-worker - the pain and grief last a long time and impact nearly every aspect of their lives.

 Is your workplace prepared to support employees who may be struggling with suicidal thoughts and to assist those who may be grieving the loss of a loved one, friend or co-worker?
 Do employees in your organization feel like the culture and climate are safe to come forward and seek help when needed should their mental health deteriorate and put them at risk for suicide?
 Many believe that raising the issue of suicide could plant the seed in a person’s mind, however asking if someone is suicidal is more likely to result in the person sharing what they are experiencing and getting help.

 Employers can help address the growing suicide rate in our nation and respond appropriately when tragedies happen.
 Here are 5 ways employers can make a positive difference: